Celebrate Lineworker

 Appreciation Days

-Lineworkers are our hometown heroes, first responders, and skilled professionals who do what needs to be done to keep the electricity flowing to the families and businesses in our communities.
+Lineworkers are our hometown heroes.
+They are skilled professionals who do what needs to be done to keep the electricity flowing to homes and businesses in our communities.
 The work they do—often in grueling and dangerous conditions—powers our lives.

 While you’re here, take a minute to read some of the notes of appreciation to our lineworkers and add one of your own.